privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 Each row other than the first is corresponding to a `Keccak-f` permutation round.

 We define these state tags
-- Init: When a new hash job is initiated
-- Absorb: Absorbs non-zero inputs in this permutation
+- Absorb: Absorbs the current input and permutes state.
-- Finalize: The hash ends here.
-The output is ready for the consumer to use.
+- Finalize: Does the same but it marks the state output is usable for the consumer.

 ```mermaid
 stateDiagram-v2